bakerte/DMRJtensor.jl/README.md

-# DMRjulia.jl
+# DMRJ.jl
-A general purpose tensor network library in the julia programming language
+DMRjulia is a general purpose tensor network library in the julia programming language

 Hello!
 Welcome to the future site of the full release of DMRjulia, a tensor network library for physics computations written in julia.
 Right now, ground state calculations on the MPS are available (v0.8.0) for both quantum numbers and dense tensors.